Single pair of Weyl nodes in the spin-canted structure of EuCd$_2$As$_2$: Introduction

-If we turn to the data collected under a 2 T applied field, we see a different story (Fig.~\ref{fig:one}(d).)
-While we similarly see intensity on the \{100\} series, we do not observe any statistically significant intensity modulation around the series (this also functions as evidence that our sample exhibits no significant anisotropic absorption (Fig.~\ref{fig:three}(a).)
-This indicates a metamagnetic transition which must be to the \textit{c}-polarized $P\overline{3}m'1$ MSG as has been previously suggested.
-We label this as a metamagnetic transition rather than a spin-reorientation within the $C2'/m$ due to suggestion of a phase transition in previous studies \cite{Sanjeewa2020,Jo2020}.
+Briefly, we now consider the data collected under a 2 T applied field (Fig.~\ref{fig:one}(d)).
+In these data, the intensity on the \{100\} series does not modulate suggesting the moment points purely along the \textit{\textbf{c}}-axis (Fig.~\ref{fig:three}(a).
+This indicates a metamagnetic transition to the \textit{c}-polarized $P\overline{3}m'1$ MSG as has been previously suggested.
+We label this as a metamagnetic transition rather than a spin-reorientation within the $C2'/m'$ due to the suggestion of a phase transition in previous studies \cite{Sanjeewa2020,Jo2020}.

-To predict the topological properties we performed DFT calculations of the electronic band structure for the purely in-plane [210] direction, the [001] direction as well as for several canting angles in between (Fig.~\ref{fig:four}.)
-Starting with the [001] structure (Fig.~\ref{fig:four}(a) and (g)), our results are consistent with previous calculations showing a WP $\sim$0.05 eV above the Fermi level along the $\Gamma$-A direction in the Brillouin zone \cite{Jo2020,Ma2019}.
-As reported in Ref.~\onlinecite{Jo2020} our calculations show only a single set of WPs indicating an ideal situation to study Weyl physics.
+To predict the topological properties associated with these magnetic structures, we performed DFT calculations of the electronic band structure for the purely in-plane [210] direction, the [001] direction as well as for several canting angles in between (Fig.~\ref{fig:three}.)
+Starting with the [001] structure (Fig.~\ref{fig:four}(a) and (g)), our results are consistent with previous calculations showing a single pair of WPs $\sim$0.06 eV above the Fermi energy ($E_F$) along the $\Gamma$-A direction in the Brillouin zone \cite{Jo2020,Ma2019}.

-For the purely in-plane [210] order (Fig.~\ref{fig:four} (b)) the band structure looks largely similar except for along the $\Gamma$-A line.
-Here we still find a WP which is actually closer to the Fermi level however, it is also slightly off of the protected $\Gamma$-A line (this was also reported for the [100] structure \cite{Jo2020,Ma2019}.)
+For the purely in-plane [210] order (Fig.~\ref{fig:three} (b)), the band structure looks largely similar, except for along the $\Gamma$-A line.
+Here we still find a WP which is actually closer to $E_F$ but, slightly off of the $\Gamma$-A line (as was reported for the [100] structure) \cite{Jo2020,Ma2019}.
+This demonstrates the significance of the broken $C_3$ rotation axis in the [210] in-plane order which pulls the WPs off of the $\Gamma -A$ axis.
 Additionally, the previously steep valence band between the WP and $\Gamma$ becomes nearly flat creating a less ideal situation for the isolation of Weyl physics.